s0njablade/Vecinos-Front-End/README.md

 # Vecinos

-This is my captsone project for Galvanize.
+This is my capstone project for Galvanize.

 ## Technology Used